Southern Comfort: Easy Homemade Chicken and Dumplings Recipe

 Younger Years

-When I was growing up, chicken and dumplings were always made with whole chicken pieces and when it was served, you had bone and skin in the bowl.
-That’s okay for some people, but my folks and I don’t like that.
-That’s where the Cream of Chicken Soup comes in.
-It adds back some of that flavor that is lost by using boneless, skinless chicken breasts.
+Growing up, Southern chicken and dumplings were always made with whole chicken pieces, and when it was served, you’d often find the bone and skin right there in the bowl.
+While that’s fine for some, it’s not really our preference.
+That’s where Cream of Chicken Soup comes to the rescue!
+It helps bring back some of the richness lost when using boneless, skinless chicken breasts.

 Chicken